t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Related challenges include:

 * (Computation placement) Selecting, in a centralized or distributed/peer-to-peer manner, an appropriate compute device based on available resources, location of data input and data sinks, compute node properties, etc., and with varying goals including for example end-to-end latency, privacy, high availability, energy conservation, network efficiency (e.g. using load balancing techniques to avoid congestion)
-* Onboarding code on a platform or compute device, and invoking remote code execution, possibly as part of a distributed programming model and with respect to similar concerns of latency, privacy, etc. These operations should deal with heterogeneous compute nodes {{Schafer}}, and may in some cases also support end devices as compute nodes
+* Onboarding code on a platform or compute device, and invoking remote code execution, possibly as part of a distributed programming model and with respect to similar concerns of latency, privacy, etc. These operations should deal with heterogeneous compute nodes {{Schafer}}, and may in some cases also support end devices, including IoT devices, as compute nodes {{Larrea}}
 * Adapting Quality of Results (QoR) for applications where a perfect result is not necessary {{Li}}
 * Assisted or automatic partitioning of code {{I-D.sarathchandra-coin-appcentres}}
 * Supporting computation across trust domains, e.g. verifying computation results
-* Relocating an instance from one compute node to another, while maintaining a given service level.
-* Session continuity when communicating with end devices that are mobile, possibly at high speed (e.g. in vehicular scenarios)
+* Support for computation mobility: relocating an instance from one compute node to another, while maintaining a given service level.
+Session continuity when communicating with end devices that are mobile, possibly at high speed (e.g. in vehicular scenarios).
+Defining lightweight execution environments for secure code mobility, e.g., using WebAssembly {{Nieke}}
-* Defining, managing and verifying SLAs for edge computing systems.
+* Defining, managing and verifying Service Level Agreements (SLA) for edge computing systems.
 Pricing is a related challenge

 ### Edge Storage and Caching